Saoaek/SQL/World_Population/READEME.md

 2. Most countries worldwide experienced population growth from 2000 to 2010, with India seeing the most significant increase.
 3. A smaller group of countries, mainly in Europe, experienced population declines.
 4. Russia stood out as a major country with a declining population trend throughout the decade
-5. China held the highest population figure in Asia, while Niue had the lowest in Oceania.
+5. China held the highest population in Asia, while Niue had the lowest in Oceania.